mpcmagill/academic-kickstart/content/post/intro-to-denns.md

 In this post, I'm going to give a brief introduction to using neural networks to learn the solutions of PDE problems directly.
-In other words, the neural networks will learn the solutions without relying on a databse of precomputed solutions obtained using other methods.
+In other words, the neural networks will learn the solutions without relying on a database of precomputed solutions obtained using other methods.
 I'm also going to provide a roadmap of the relevant literature on this subject, which is a little fragmented.
 If you haven't already, you may want to check out [this post]({{< ref "post/notation-for-denns.md" >}}) on the notation I'm using.